SuperFLEB/BlenderEditCollectionAddon/README.md

 Since it was a relatively reprocducible process to find and link the Collections, I created this addon that allows quickly dropping in to edit the underlying Collection of a Collection Instance.

+## To Install

+Put the "edit_instanced_collection" directory into your Blender/3.x/scripts/addons directory and, y'know, light 'er up in your prefs.

+(I'll get it packaged up properly into a release sometime soon here, and give proper installation instructions.
+It's really late, I'm one foot in the bed, and I'm in no condition to do things prettily right now.
+Watch this space.)

 ## To Use

 Select a Collection Instance.
 Selecting multiple Collection Instances is not supported, and the active item must be a Collection